How to Grow a Viking Beard?

 - One or more small braids

-Of course the first factor that will determine your choice will be the size of your beard, because the first two types of braids require a very thick and very long beard for this to be successful.
+Of course, the first factor that will determine your choice will be the size of your beard, because the first two styles require a thick, long beard.

-Small braids can be made after a few months of growth.
-While large braids are only made on the cheek and chin parts, small braids can be made with the moustache.
+Small braids can be made after just a few months of growth.
+While large braids only really work on the cheeks and chin, small braids can be made with the moustache.